jo3y49/game-portfolio-website/content/projects/Reimumania/index.md

 title = "Reimumania"
 weight = 3
 featuredimagepreview = "Reimumania.png"
-cardsummary = "2D Twin-Stick Shooter Made in Unity C#" cardsummary2 = "Programmer | Project Manager"
-cardsummary3 = "Click for more info -->"
+carddescription = "2D Twin-Stick Shooter Made in Unity C#" cardsummary = "Served as the programmer and project manager in a team of 2" cardsummary2 = "Created a multi-phase boss fight where the player must get deal a certain of damage to progress through the phases" cardsummary3 = "Developed an npc ally that switches between an attack, defend, and assist state to aid the player in combat" cardsummary4 = "Added a currency and shop system to buy upgrades and lives"
 +++

 <details>